Category: 6_Canoe & Kayak Rivers

 Cunene River Pioneers

 While clearing out my stuff I found a 1965 African Wildlife magazine we used to subscribe to.
 It contained Willem van Riet‘s tale of his and Gordie Rowe’s trip down the Cunene river – blind (unscouted) trip down the Cunene!
 Shades of Powell’s first trip down the Colorado!
 I took photos to quickly save it here.
-Small difference between the two rivers: No Crocs in the Colorado!
+Small differences between the two rivers: No Crocs in the Colorado! and Epupa Falls actually falls, like Lava Falls doesn’t.

 Two Colorado River Trips